Convert MD to XLSX

 Q: Can I convert large Markdown files with many rows?

 A: Yes, the conversion handles Markdown tables of any reasonable size.
 Excel supports up to 1,048,576 rows and 16,384 columns, far exceeding typical Markdown table dimensions.
-However, for very large datasets (thousands of rows), you may want to consider whether Markdown is the best source format.
-For big data workflows, direct database exports or CSV files might be more appropriate than converting from Markdown documentation.
+However, for very large datasets with thousands of rows, you may want to consider whether Markdown is the best source format.
+For big data workflows, direct database exports or CSV files might be more appropriate sources.

 Q: Why would I use XLSX instead of CSV for table data?

-A: While CSV is simpler and more universal, XLSX provides significant advantages: preserved formatting (bold headers, column widths), support for multiple sheets in one file, ability to add formulas and calculations, charts and visualizations, data validation rules, conditional formatting, and better handling of complex data types (dates, currencies, percentages).
-Use CSV for maximum compatibility and simplicity; use XLSX when you need Excel's full analytical and formatting capabilities.
+A: While CSV is simpler and more universal, XLSX provides significant advantages: preserved formatting with bold headers and column widths, support for multiple sheets in one file, ability to add formulas and calculations, charts and data visualizations, data validation rules, conditional formatting, and better handling of complex data types like dates and currencies.
+Use CSV for maximum simplicity; use XLSX when you need Excel's full analytical capabilities.